 Dr. Julie D. Stopar

 Dr. Stopar's current research focuses on answering key lunar science questions relating to the geology and evolution of the surface, beginning with interpretations of the unprecedented LROC data set.
 Meter-scale morphologic information provided by LROC observations forms a basis for interpreting the geology of many landforms on the lunar surface, especially when combined with compositional information.
-The same observations are also very useful from a mission-planning perspective, allowing planners to constrain hardware capabilities and navigation requirements.
-She studies the characterization and interpretation of lunar volcanic deposits (formation mechanisms of small vents and localized pyroclastics and lava flows), impact melt deposits (how and when they form during the cratering processes), simple impact craters (how their shapes, including those of secondary impacts, are affected by differing target properties), and regolith (what the uppermost, fragmental surface implies about the geologic history of a region or landform).
+The same observations are also key to mission planning and used to constrain hardware capabilities and navigation requirements.
+Dr. Stopar is active in several mission concepts for lunar exploration having contributed to designs for a long-range rover, a robotic sample return, and a SmallSat lander.

 Dr. Stopar also provides service to the science community as Vice-Chair of the Mapping and Planetary Spatial Infrastructure Team (MAPSIT) steering committee, which developed a framework for making planetary data more useful and accessible, and through several Lunar Exploration Analysis Group (LEAG) specific action teams that provide a roadmap for science-driven exploration of the Moon.